MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/hidspicx/nc-hidspicx-pfn_hidspicxdeviceconfigure.md

 ## -remarks

-After calling WdfDeviceCreate (and still in its EVT_WDF_DRIVER_DEVICE_ADD callback), the client driver then calls this function with a pointer to a HIDSPICX_DEVICE_CONFIG structure, specifying interfaces the class extension will use to communicate with the device.
 The class extension will here initialize internal state, returning whether or not this is successful.

 The client driver may, if necessary, create a default queue before or after making this callback, in order to handle (non-HID) IOCTLs not handled by the class extension.